tezike/kornia/docs/source/augmentation.rst

 The classes in this section perform various data augmentation operations.

-Kornia provides Torchvision-like augmentation APIs while may not reproduce Torchvision, because Kornia is a library aligns to OpenCV functionalities, not PIL.
+Kornia provides Torchvision-like augmentation APIs which may not reproduce Torchvision, because Kornia is a library aligns to OpenCV functionalities, not PIL.
 Besides, pure floating computation is used in Kornia which gaurentees a better precision without any float -> uint8 conversions.
 To be specified, the different functions are:

 - AdjustContrast
 - AdjustBrightness